jonnevuorela/jonnevuorela/README.md

-# Hi there! 👋

-I’m an **ICT Engineering student** at **Lapland University of Applied Sciences**.
-My goal?
-To become a **software engineer**. 🚀

-- **Tech Enthusiast**: I’m passionate about learning new programming technologies and applying them practically. 💡
-- **Projects**: Check out my GitHub repos for some ongoing personal projects. 🛠️

-Feel free to connect—I’m always up for tech discussions! 😊
+## Hello!

+I'm an **ICT Engineering student** at **Lapland University of Applied Sciences** with a subtle interest in backend development.
+I’m still exploring and learning, and I prefer to pick up specific technologies as I encounter them in different projects.
+Right now, I'm focused on expanding my understanding on different technologies and just building stuff.